Japan logo Japan group picture nightporter logo

 There are 2 different 7" label variations available - with the old style Ariola Hansa version probably the rarer of the two.
 All Irish 7" pressings use this earlier label style.
 The other UK labels are injection moulded.

-To make things more compilicated for collectors, there are also 4 different 12" labels (see to the left).
+To make things more compilicated for collectors, there are also 4 different 12" labels (see below).
 None of them credit the producer correctly!

 back sleeve